norahliuu/research_auto_email_sending/README.md

 # Clinical Research Data & Follow-Up Automation Engine

-A Python-based clinical research data automation pipeline that cleans and validates participant data, stores validated records in a SQLite database, identifies participants requiring follow-up using SQL, and generates automated personalized email reminders.
+In clinical reseaec studies, it is common to use survey to collect participants' or patients' feedback for future study and analysis.
+After data collection, it is necessary for research team to process data, filter out valid data and send reminder email to participant who has not yet completed the survey.

-**Project Goal**: This project was built to help automate the data processing and email sending procedure in clinical research studies.
-It was built to explore how Python and SQL can be used to support reliable research data workflows.
+This is a Python-based clinical research data automation pipeline that **cleans and validates participant data, stores validated records in a SQLite database, identifies participants requiring follow-up using SQL, generates automated personalized email reminders and auto-deliver to participants**.

 > All participant data used in this project is synthetic.
 No real patient or clinical data is included.